+SPEAK (Speaker, Orange):

+Connects to the speaker on the chassis front panel.
+The system reports system startup status by issuing a beep code.
+One single short beep will be heard if no problem is detected at system startup.

-· HD (Hard Drive Activity LED):
+- HD (Hard Drive Activity LED, Blue):

 Connects to the hard drive activity LED on the chassis front panel.
 The LED is on when the hard drive is reading or writing data.

-RES (Reset Switch):
+- RES (Reset Switch, Green):

 Connects to the reset switch on the chassis front panel.
 Press the reset switch to restart the computer if the computer freezes and fails to perform a normal restart.

-NC:

-No connection
+- CI (Chassis Intrusion Header, Gray):

+Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
+This function requires a chassis with a chassis intrusion switch/sensor.

+- · NC (Orange): No Connection.

 The front panel design may differ by chassis.
-A front panel module mainly consists of power switch, reset switch, power LED, hard drive activity LED and etc. When connecting your chassis front panel module to this header, make sure the wire assignments and the pin assignments are matched correctly.
+A front panel module mainly consists of power switch, reset switch, power LED, hard drive activity LED, speaker and etc. When connecting your chassis front panel module to this header, make sure the wire assignments and the pin assignments are matched correctly.

-7) F AUDIO (Front Panel Audio Header)
+9) F\AUDIO (Front Panel Audio Header)

-The front panel audio header supports Intel® High Definition audio (HD) and AC'97 audio.
+The front panel audio header supports Intel High Definition audio (HD) and AC'97 audio.
 You may connect your chassis front panel audio module to this header.
 Make sure the wire assignments of the module connector match the pin assignments of the motherboard header.
 Incorrect connection between the module connector and the motherboard header will make the device unable to work or even damage it.